 Health & Safety in the Workplace

-The Health and Safety at Work Act 1974 places a general duty on all employers to ensure so far as is reasonably practicable, the health, safety and welfare at work of all their employees.
+The H&S at work act places a general duty on all employers to ensure so far as is reasonably practicable, the health, safety, and welfare at work of all their employees.

 - The provision and maintenance of plant and systems of work that is safe and without risks to health